gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemeMeta.md

 > `optional` **description**: `string`

-- The description of the theme
+- The description of the theme.

 ***